top of page

 • Allow time for questions (without providing legal advice)

-All signers must present valid government-issued photo identification.
+All signers must present valid government-issued photo ID, such as:

 • Florida driver’s license